slo1958/sl-xj-lib-data/README.md

 The default data series is a child class of clAbstractDataSerie and stores values as variant.
 The following type specific data series are provided by the library:

 - data series index
+- boolean data serie
+- currency data serie
+- date date serie
+- datetime data serie
+- double data serie
 - integer data serie
-- double data serie
-- boolean data serie
 - string data serie
 - compressed string data serie
-- date date serie
-- datetime data serie

 When you convert an element to/from a number or to a string: